Víctor Manuel Fernández: Theologian and educator

 In the late 1990s, he followed the recommendation of the Archbishop of Buenos Aires Jorge Bergoglio and declined an invitation to head a theological institute in Bogotá.

-He was an expert of the Faith and Culture Commission and the Secretariat for the Permanent Formation of the Argentine Episcopal Conference, reader of the Commission of Catechesis of the Argentine Episcopate, member of the reflection team that advised the Argentine episcopate for the updating of the Pastoral Lines (NMA), and collaborator in CELAM in the field of pastoral theological reflection and also as a guest and expert in the Editorial Committee of the V General Assemply of the Episcopal Conference of Latin America in Aparecida in 2007.

-He was professor of numerous subjects in several institutions.
-He taught at the Faculty of Theology of the PCUA, and also at the Franciscan Theological Institute of Saint Anthony of Padua.

-He was co-director of several books published by the Faculty of Theology of the UCA and director of Theology Magazine from 2003 to 2008.
-He also presided over the Argentine Society of Theology from September 2007 to December 2009.

 He headed the Faculty of Theology at the Pontifical Catholic University of Argentina (CUA) when Cardinal Bergoglio nominated him to serve as its rector on 15 December 2009.
 He took his oath of office on 20 May 2011, when his designation received confirmation from the Congregation for Catholic Education, which had withheld its assent while Fernandez responded to objections to his appointment from the Congregation for the Doctrine of the Faith (CDF).
 Bergoglio resented this questioning of his judgment and Fernández found the process itself disrespectful when he traveled to Rome only to have the CDF cancel a meeting at the last minute.
+In July 2023, after his nomination as prefect, he stated the CDF "even investigated me"; he added that over the span of months he "clarified [his] true thinking [to the CDF] and everything was resolved serenely".
+Cardinal Gerhard Müller, who headed the CDF from 2012 to 2017, confirmed that the CDF had maintained a file on Fernández in the late 2000s due to concerns about his theology.